Primal dual methods for Wasserstein gradient flows: Introduction

-These equations arise in a number of physical and biological applications, including models in granular media \cite{BCP,Toscani00, CMV03, cmcv-06}, material science \cite{HP05}, and biological swarming \cite{CFTV10, KCBFL13,BCCD16}.
-Furthermore, many well-known equations may be written in this form: when $V = W = 0$, equation (\ref{maineqn}) reduces to the heat equation ($m=1$), porous medium equation ($m>1$), and fast diffusion equation ($m<1$) \cite{Vazquez07}.
+Equations of this form arise in a number of physical and biological applications, including models in granular media \cite{BCP,Toscani00, CMV03, cmcv-06}, material science \cite{HP05}, and biological swarming \cite{CFTV10, KCBFL13,BCCD16}.
+Furthermore, many well-known equations may be written in this way: when $V = W = 0$ and $\alpha =1$, equation (\ref{maineqn}) reduces to the heat equation ($m=1$), porous medium equation ($m>1$), and fast diffusion equation ($m<1$) \cite{Vazquez07}.
 In the presence of a drift potential $V$, it becomes a Fokker-Planck equation ($m=1$) or nonlinear Fokker-Planck equation ($m>1$), as used in models of tumor growth \cite{Tang13, PQV14}.
 When the interaction potential $W$ is given by a repulsive-attractive Morse or power-law potential,

 we recover a range of nonlocal interaction models, which are repulsive at short length scales and attractive at long length scales \cite{TBL06,BCLR13,BCLR13-2,CDM}.
 When $W = (\Delta)^{-1}$, the Newtonian potential, we have the Keller-Segel equation and its nonlinear diffusion variants \cite{KellerSegel1971, BDP06,blanchet2012functional,CCH1,CCH2,CHMV,CCY}.
 Finally, as the diffusion exponent $m \to +\infty$, we recover congested aggregation and drift equations arising in models of pedestrian crowd dynamics and shape optimization problems \cite{CKY17, LTWZ18a, MRS, MRSV,BuChTo2016,FrLi2016}.